Dandandan-mo/Part-A-Docs/README.md

 This sticker shop application will have the following features:

-* Customers are able to browse a list of products in the Home page and click into the link for each product to view detail information of each product
+* Customers are able to browse a list of products in the Home page and click into the link for each product to navigate to a Detail page where they can view detail information of each product
 * Customers can click 'Add to Cart' button on the Detail pages and add products into Cart
 * Customers can view their cart before checking out and delete or modify numbers of each product selected
 * Customers can click the 'Checkout' button on the Cart page to navigate to a Checkout page where they could fill in their addresses for delivery and place orders

+Above are the basic features of the sticker shop application.
+If we have enough time, (some of) the following features might be implemented:

+* Customers are able to register and login to view their order history
+* Customers are able to post comments on the products they purchased as feedback for shop owners and references for potential customers who are interested in the same product.

 ### Target audience